 Table of Contents:

-Apertis provides tools to aid with the development of applications using the Canterbury application framework, which help with the building of applications targeting a hardware platform; the installation of development versions of the application to the target device and debugging of the application.
+Apertis provides tools which help with the building of applications targeting a hardware platform; the installation of development versions of the application to the target device and debugging of the application.

 These tools are pre-installed in the Apertis SDK.
 The SDK images shipped by